Cefo14/rumora/README.md

 - **Privacy by Design**: No user behavior tracking, no session correlation, no personal data collection
 - **Technical Focus**: Measure application performance, not user interactions
-- **Compliance Ready**: GDPR/CCPA compliant out of the box - no consent banners needed
 - **Developer Experience**: Clean TypeScript APIs with comprehensive error handling
 - **Extensible Architecture**: Modular design allows for easy customization and extension
 - **Tree-shakeable**: Import only what you need for optimal bundle size